-Today, we’d like to speak about project risk management—what it is, what types of risks you should familiarize yourself with, and what are the different methods to manage and minimize risk.
-So, where do you even begin to manage risk?
-Let’s find out…
+The answer is project risk management.
+In this article, we’re going to learn everything about it: what it is, what types of risks you should familiarize yourself with, and what are the different methods to manage and minimize risk.
+Let’s dive in!

 What Is Risk Management

 In essence, risk management is the process that helps you uncover various uncertainties that prevent you from reaching your end goal.
 A full definition is as follows:

 On that note… How do we define risk?
 It’s anything that can affect the project’s completion both in terms of finances and results.
 If one of the risks you identified becomes a reality, your team should already have procedures set in place to overcome any and all obstacles.